-- burner with detached gas train; - gasket or ceramic fibre plait (according to burner type) to be inserted between the burner and the boiler; - envelope containing this manual and other documents.
+- burner with gas train detached;

+- gasket to be inserted between the burner and the boiler;

+- bellows unit for air inlet connection

+- envelope containing this manual.

 To get rid of the burner's packing, follow the procedures laid down by current laws on disposal of materials.